Ducks vs. Bruins Player Props Betting Odds

 Ryan Strome Props

-Ryan Strome is a top player on offense for Anaheim with zero goals and three assists.
+Ryan Strome is one of the impact players on offense for Anaheim with five total points (0.8 per game), with one goal and four assists in six games.

 Strome Recent Games